Lake Rules

 Jurisdiction of Rules

-Rules Violations
+Rule Violations

-2. After a one-year minimum suspension, the violator may petition the Board for restoration of membership.
+Violation of these rules may subject the violator to revocation of ILPOA membership without refund.
+After a minimum one-year suspension, the violator may petition the ILPOA Board for restoration of membership.

 Membership

-Usage of Association Lakes and Properties
+Usage of ILPOA Lakes and Properties

-4. No hunting or bow fishing is allowed on the lakes.
+No hunting or bow fishing is allowed on the lakes.

 Fishing

-1. Catfish – limit of 2
+Catfish – limit of 2

-2. Black Bass – 16" to 24" shall be released immediately; others – limit of 10
+Black Bass – 16” to 24” shall be released immediately; other bass species: limit of 10

-3. Bream – limit of 20
+Bream – limit of 20

-4. Crappie – limit of 10
+Crappie – limit of 10

 Boating

-5. No person shall operate a motorboat or other motorized water vehicle:
+No person shall operate a motorboat or other motorized water vehicle:

 a.
 In a reckless or negligent manner.